 4. Learning goes both ways in team leadership.

 Some people think employees learn from their leaders, but that leaders don’t learn from employees.
 Leaders provide knowledge and team members execute the tasks.
 We feel that’s not taking advantage of the full potential of the team.
 Our team brings expertise from design, development, marketing, administration, sales, and operations, from many countries.
-It’s taught us that leaders who don’t see their team members as a potential sources of knowledge are missing an opportunity to see their business and markets from another perspective.
+It’s taught us that leaders who don’t see their team members as potential sources of knowledge are missing an opportunity to see their business and markets from another perspective.
 That knowledge is pure gold in a world where everything is constantly changing.

 5. Communicate efficiently.